goldentoaste/screenCap/README.md

 * pythoncom, ctypes, for handling admin permissions

 * pyinstaller, to pack the project to exe(the .spec file is included in the project).
   * Note: pynput, tendo, desktopmagic and infi.systray have hiddenimports that needs to be included in the .spec files.
-The error message should tell you which ones are missing in your own prject.
+The error message should tell you which ones are missing in your own project.

   * See this [page](https://stackoverflow.com/questions/51264169/pyinstaller-add-folder-with-images-in-exe-file
 ) on including files in pyinstaller --onefile